Ready to say goodbye to debt for good? Learn More

 State Homestead Exemptions

-You have rights and protections under state law to keep a judgment creditor from seizing your property.
-This includes state homestead exemptions, which protect certain assets from being seized by a creditor if a spouse dies or someone files bankruptcy.
+State law provides rights and protections that may keep a judgment creditor from seizing your property.
+This includes homestead exemptions, which protect your home from being seized by a creditor if a spouse dies or someone files bankruptcy.
 Florida and Texas have unlimited homestead exemptions, meaning there’s no dollar limit on your property’s value.
-But Alabama and Kentucky have small homestead exemptions.
+But Alabama and Kentucky have low homestead exemptions.
 Both states limit the dollar amount you can claim as an exemption.
 It all depends on where you live.

 Judgment creditors have ways to find judgment debtors’ property.
 These methods help creditors locate a debtor’s assets to pay a judgment with a computer search called skip tracing.
 They can also use the following: